-This page has been created to provide you with guidance to mitigate the impact of the virus, with links to essential information and available support for your business.
+This page has been created to provide you with guidance with links to essential information and available support for your business.
 This page will be updated on a regular basis as new information is available.

 We’re here to help however we can.

 On 23 June, the Prime Minister Boris Johnson set out further changes to lockdown measures in England to enable people to see more of their friends and family, help businesses get back on their feet and get people back in their jobs.
 From Saturday 4 July, pubs, restaurants and hairdressers were permitted to reopen, providing they adhere to COVID Secure guidelines.
 Review the guidance on the further easing of Coronavirus restrictions from 4 July 2020.

 As the pandemic has developed, guidance and legislation has been produced and amended.
 Click here to view the policing breif in response to the Health Protection (Coronavirus, Restriction) (No.2) (England) Regulations 2020.